-This summer I was seventeen and I was really happy.
+That summer I was seventeen and I was really happy.
 ‘Them’ refers to my dad, and Elsa, his mistress.
 I should explain straight away how we lived, because it wasn’t normal.
 My dad was forty, a widower for fifteen years.
-He was still young and full of life, of possibility.
-When I left the school to join him two years before that, I didn’t know he was living with a woman.
-And it took me longer to accept that the woman changed every six months.
-But it soon seduced me, this new and easy life, it suited me.
-He was an easy guy, skilled at business, always curious and quickly bored, and the ladies adored him.
-I had no trouble loving him, really caring, because he was good, generous, fun, and he was full of affection for me.
+He still acted young and was full of life and potential.
+When I left the school to join him two years before, I didn’t know he was living with a woman.
+And it took me even longer to accept that the woman changed every six months.
+But I was soon seduced by this new and easy life, it suited me.
+He was an carefree guy, a skilled businessman, always curious and quickly bored, and the ladies adored him.
+I had no trouble loving him, really caring about him, because he was good, generous, fun, and was full of affection for me.
 I can’t imagine a better or more entertaining friend.
-At the beginning of summer he was even kind enough to ask if Elsa, his current mistress, could come with us on holiday, whether it would annoy me.
+At the beginning of summer he was even kind enough to ask me if Elsa, his current mistress, could come with us on holiday, or whether it would annoy me.
 I actually encouraged him, I had to, because I knew he needed women, and besides Elsa wouldn’t tire us out at all.
-She was a tall, red-haired girl, very sexy but down to earth, who worked all along the Champs-Elysées in bars and studios.
-She was kind, quite simple and not very pretentious.
+She was a tall, red-haired girl, basically a courtesan, who worked all along the Champs-Elysées in bars and studios.
+She was kind, quite simple and not super pretentious.
 Anyway, me and my dad were too happy to be heading out to complain about anything.
-He’d rented a big white villa on the coast of the mediterranean, isolated and beautiful.
+He’d rented a big white villa on the coast of the Mediterranean, isolated and beautiful.
 We’d been dreaming about it since the first hot days of June.
-It was built on a promontory overlooking the sea, hidden from the road by a small wood of pine trees – a path down the cliff lead to a small golden cove, lined with red stone where the waves crashed and fell.
+It was built on a peninsula overlooking the sea, hidden from the road by a small wood of pine trees.
+A path down the cliff lead to a small golden cove, lined with red stone, where the waves crashed and fell.
 Dad said we should leave our phones behind, and I loved the idea.
 I wanted the holiday to soak into us and leave us changed.

 The first days there were stunning.
-We spent hours on the beach, flattened by the heat, hour by hour taking on a healthy and golden colour, except Elsa who reddened and painfully peeled.
-My dad did complicated leg exercises to try and ward off the beginning of a belly which didn’t really go with his Don Juan lifestyle.
-From dawn I was in the sea, buried in the cold and clear water, cleaning myself of all the shadows and dust of Paris swimming random lengths around the bay.
-Stretching out on the sand, I grabbed fistfuls of it and let it escape between my fingers in a soft yellow stream… thinking it was like the passing of time, an easy thought.
+We spent hours on the beach, knocked over by the heat, each hour taking on a healthier, golden colour, except Elsa who reddened and peeled painfully.
+My dad did a complicated workout to try and ward off the beginning of a belly which didn’t really go with his Don Juan lifestyle.
+From dawn I was in the sea, submerged in the cold and clear water, cleaning myself of all the shadows and dust of Paris by swimming random lengths around the bay.
+Stretching out on the sand, I grabbed fistfuls of it and let it escape between my fingers in a soft yellow stream, thinking it was like the passing of time.
+An easy thought.
 It was nice to have easy thoughts.
 It was summer.

 On the sixth day I saw Salil for the first time.
 He was passing along the coast on a small sailboat when he capsized just outside our inlet.
-I helped him to round up his things and while we were laughing I learned his name, that he was a law student and that he was staying with his mother in a neighboring villa.
+I helped him to round up his things. and while we were laughing I learned his name.
+He was a law student and was staying with his mother in a neighbouring villa.
 He sounded Moroccan, his face very dark, very open, and there was something balanced about him, protective, which I liked.
 I was trying to avoid university students.
-They were rude, obsessed with themselves, and most of all obsessed with their youth, making it into a drama, or an excuse for their boredom.
+They were rude, obsessed with themselves, and most of all obsessed with their youth, making it into a kind of reality show, or an excuse for their boredom.
 Youth was not attractive.
-I preferred my dad’s friends, forty year old men who talked politely to me, paid me attention, showed the softness of a father or of a lover.
+I preferred my dad’s friends, forty year old men who talked politely to me, paid me attention, showed the softness of a father or a partner.
 But I liked Salil.
 He was tall and sometimes handsome, and had a beauty that gave me confidence.
-I didn’t tell dad that our dislike of ugliness meant we often visited stupid people.
-I also didn’t mention that when we visited people with no physical attractiveness whatsoever I felt kind of awkward, felt something missing – their resignation to being ugly seemed to me to be a kind of rudeness or weakness.
-Because what did we look for in life, other than being liked?
-I still don’t know today if this love of seduction hid an overflowing of life, a taste for domination, or a deep need to be sure of myself, to be confirmed.
+I didn’t say to my dad that our dislike of ugliness meant we often visited stupid people.
+I also didn’t say that when we visited people with no physical attractiveness whatsoever I felt kind of awkward, like something was missing.
+Them giving in to being unattractive seemed to me kind of rude or weak.
+Because what did we aim for in life, other than to be liked?
+I still don’t know today if this love of seduction hid an overflowing of life, a taste for domination, or a deep need to be sure of myself, to be confirmed somehow.

 Before Salil left, he offered to teach me to sail.
-I went back in for dinner absorbed in thoughts about him, and didn’t join in the conversation – I barely noticed how tense my dad was.
-After dinner, we lay out on the sofas on the terrace like we did every evening.
+I went back up for dinner absorbed in thoughts about him, and didn’t join in the conversation; I barely noticed how tense my dad was.
+After dinner, we laid out on the terrace sofas like we did every evening.
 The sky was scattered with stars.
 I watched them, vaguely hoping that some would begin to fall and sail across the sky.
-But it was only the beginning of July, too early for that.
+But it was only the beginning of July, too early for meteors.
 They didn’t budge.
 In the gravel round the terrace crickets were singing.
-There must have been thousands, drunk on the heat and the moon, to let out such a strange cry through the night.
-Someone had explained to me that it was only them scraping one front leg against the other, but I preferred to believe that it was a deep, throaty singing, instinctive like a cat in heat.
-Everything was great – only a few grains of sand between my skin and my dress defended me from the tender assaults of sleep.
+There must have been thousands of them, drunk on the heat and the moon, to let out such a strange cry through the night.
+Someone had explained to me that it was only them scraping one front leg against the other, but I preferred to believe that it was a deep, throaty singing, instinctive like a cat’s in heat.
+Everything was good.
+Only a few grains of sand between my skin and my dress defended me from the tender assaults of sleep.
 Finally, my father cleared his throat and sat up on his sun lounger.

-– I should let you know that we will soon have a visitor, he said.
+– I should let you know that we’re going to have a visitor, he said.

 I closed my eyes in despair.
 We were too peaceful, it could never have lasted.